About Coach Abate

 Coaching and Professional Experience

 In 2007, Mike began working at Bobby Valentine's Sports Academy.
 He has served as Director and Curriculum Coordinator for BVSA since his arrival.
 He and his mentor, Bobby Valentine, produced one of the most respected curriculum and training programs in the industry.
 His work with youth athletes translated into his being hired as the Head Coach for Greenwich Cannons Senior Legion 19u in 2008.
 In 10 seasons as coach, Mike has amassed a 238-70 record and earned the American Legion Coach of the Year award for CT in 2008.
 His teams have also won Zone/State and regional Titles in 2008, while winning the zone again in 2011, 2012, 2017.
-His work caught the eye of the New York Mets, who hired him as a Spring Training Hitting Coach in 2014 and to the positions of Professional Northeast Scout in 2015.
+His work caught the eye of the New York Mets, who hired him as a Spring Training Hitting Coach in 2014 and 2018 to the positions of Professional Northeast Scout since 2015.

 Abate Training Philosophy